What’s margin maintenance? | Robinhood

 Your margin maintenance is based on a model that considers certain factors, such as volatility and market liquidity.
 For example, stocks that are known to be more volatile typically have higher maintenance requirements to ensure you have enough portfolio value to cover the position if it quickly decreases in value.

-If your portfolio value (excluding any crypto positions) dips below the margin maintenance requirement, you may get a margin call.
+If your portfolio value (excluding any crypto positions) drops lower than your margin maintenance requirement, you may get a margin call.
 You’ll need to bring your portfolio value back up to your minimum maintenance requirement, or you risk forced liquidation of your positions to bring your portfolio value (excluding any crypto positions) back above your margin maintenance requirement.
 Review How do I avoid a margin call for more details.

 Note

 Crypto positions can't be traded on margin.
-They’re not accounted for in your portfolio value because crypto aren't securities, and they’re custodied with our affiliate, Robinhood Crypto, LLC.
+They’re not accounted for in your portfolio value because they’re not securities.
+They’re custodied with our affiliate, Robinhood Crypto, LLC.

 Disclosures

 All investments involve risk including loss of principal.
 No investments are FDIC insured.
-All examples are hypothetical and do not reflect actual or anticipated results.
-This content is provided for informational purposes only; doesn't constitute investment advice; isn't a recommendation for any security, account type or feature, or trading strategy.
-Past performance does not guarantee future results.
+All examples are hypothetical and don’t reflect actual or anticipated results.
+This content is provided for informational purposes only, doesn't constitute investment advice and isn't a recommendation for any security, account type or feature, or trading strategy.
+Past performance doesn’t guarantee future results.

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.